input-output-hk/partner-chains/dev/local-environment-dynamic/README.md

 This script bootstraps the Cardano side of the environment.

 1.  **Starts Cardano Node**: It waits for configuration files from the setup container, then starts the `cardano-node`.
 2.  **SPO Registration**: It runs a loop that watches the `/shared/spo-certs/` directory.
-When a new validator's `.cert` file appears, it submits it to the Cardano network, officially registering the validator as an SPO.
+When a new registered validator's `.cert` file appears, it submits it to the Cardano network, officially registering the node as an SPO.

 ### 3. `partner-chains-setup/entrypoint.sh` (inside `partner-chains-setup`)

 This is the core script for automating the validator lifecycle.

 1.  **Setup**: It waits for the Cardano node and Ogmios, then generates the dynamic Cardano genesis files.
-2.  **Key Generation**: It programmatically generates all necessary keys (payment, stake, cold, VRF, keystore) for every configured validator.
+2.  **Key Generation**: It programmatically generates sidechain keys for all validators, and the necessary Cardano keys (payment, stake, cold, VRF) for all registered validators.
-3.  **Funding**: It builds and submits Cardano transactions to fund the payment addresses of all validators from a genesis UTXO.
+3.  **Funding**: It builds and submits Cardano transactions to fund the payment addresses of all registered validators from a genesis UTXO.
-4.  **Certificate Generation**: For each validator, it generates the necessary stake address and stake pool registration certificates, placing the final certificate in `/shared/spo-certs/` to be picked up by the Cardano node.
+4.  **Certificate Generation**: For each registered validator, it generates the necessary stake address and stake pool registration certificates, placing the final certificate in `/shared/spo-certs/` to be picked up by the Cardano node.
 5.  **Ready Signal**: Once complete, it creates a `partner-chains-setup.ready` file, signaling the Partner Chains nodes that they can start.

 ## Usage